 If you’re interested in talking to someone who has been through a similar chordoma journey, Peer Connect can help.
-Once registered, we will match you with a trained guide who has had a similar cancer experience and who has had to face many of the same challenges that you now face.
-All guides are trained to provide a listening ear, serve as a sounding board, and, if requested, suggest helpful information and resources.* The connection between you and your assigned guide may involve only a few phone calls, or it may develop into a longer relationship, whatever is most helpful for you.
+Once registered, we will match you with a trained Peer Guide who has had similar experiences and who has had to face many of the same challenges that you now face.
+All Guides are trained to provide a listening ear, serve as a sounding board, and if requested, suggest helpful information and resources.* The connection between you and your Guide may involve only a few phone calls, or it may develop into a longer relationship — whatever is most helpful for you.

 Benefits of the Peer Connect program

 - Connect with someone who has been through their own chordoma journey

 - Get support as you learn about treatment options and find care

 - Explore resources to address quality of life challenges

 - Be heard and supported

 *Guides do not serve as health professionals and can not provide medical advice.
 By participating in the Chordoma Foundation Peer Connect program, you acknowledge that you understand the program is for support purposes only and does not provide medical, legal, or psychological advice, diagnosis, or treatment.
 The Peer Connect program may provide helpful health-related information, but it is not intended to substitute for professional advice, diagnosis, or treatment.

 Become a Peer Guide: Provide chordoma support

 Has your life been touched by chordoma?
 Do you remember benefiting from talking with someone who had been through their own chordoma journey?
 Do you understand the questions and fears someone might experience because of your own experiences with chordoma?